cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Configurations {#configurations}

 An OPAQUE configuration is a tuple (OPRF, Hash, MHF, AKE).
-The OPAQUE OPRF protocol is drawn from {{I-D.irtf-cfrg-voprf}}.
+The OPAQUE OPRF protocol is drawn from the "base mode" variant of {{I-D.irtf-cfrg-voprf}}.
 The following OPRF ciphersuites supports are supported:

 - OPRF(ristretto255, SHA-256)
 - OPRF(decaf448, SHA-256)